 Cook or Be Cooked! features plenty of Food Network recipes, rewarding technique and leaving no mess.
 Why play a cooking game when you could just jump on the stove?
 “The game gives you a foundation of cooking and allows you to use your mind and palate to expand,” says Symon.
 “What the Food Network has done is teach people that cooking can be fun.
 The game has taken this to the next level.”

-Symon’s sous chef for the night was Meg Triplett Hall of Made by Meg catering, who was in my MediaBistro food writing class in 2007.
+Meg Triplett Hall (Made by Meg catering) was in my MediaBistro food writing class in 2007 and worked as Symon’s sous chef for the night.
 She helped to make the tray-passed appetizers that circulated throughout the event.
-My favorite bite all night: griddled corn crepes wrapped around duck confit and coffee barbecue sauce.